 If you want to apply for a grant, you need to download an application form, and then fill it in.

-It’s very important that you tell us how the technology you’re applying for will improve your life, or your child’s life.
-The more detail you can give us, the more information we’ll have when it comes to making a decision about your application.
+It’s very important that you tell us how the technology you’re applying for will improve your child’s life.
+The more detail you can give us, the more information we’ll have when it comes to deciding your application.

 Is there an age limit?